-While staying in the psychiatric ward of the Ottawa Civic Hospital under police watch, Gustavo had an epiphany: "I decided to abandon my old ways of trying to satisfy social expectations-meaning religious values, job ustavo describes his HIV and suicide attempt as true salvation because he finally got the help he needed to feel like a whole person again.
-This healing process continued as he met and began to support other people living with HIV through a new job offering peer support and art therapy at the AIDS Committee of Ottawa.

-'success' and making money.
+While staying in the psychiatric ward of the Ottawa Civic Hospital under police watch, Gustavo had an epiphany: "I decided to abandon my old ways of trying to satisfy social expectations-meaning religious values, job 'success' and making money.
 From that point onwards, I was going to be the person I dreamed of being when I was 22-a good person, an artist, a father, a partner.
 Something transformed inside of me.
 I said, 'Fuck it all.
 Now I will be me.'"